Milk Paint Dining Table Makeover

 I promise I’ll get into all of the details of why we chose this table and what we think about the paint, but first I want to dive a little deeper into milk paint in general because, I have to admit, before doing this project I didn’t really know anything about it.
 So, here are the three questions I asked myself before I got started, along with what I’ve learned with a bit of research.

-What is milk paint?
+What is Milk Paint?

-Before I can talk about how milk paint functions and how to use it, I feel like we need to talk about what it even is.
 Milk paint is a water-based paint that is generally made with milk and lime, with pigments mixed in for color.
 You’ll often find milk paint in powdered form, and you have to add water to activate the paint.
 Rust-Oleum, however, has (thankfully) done all of the work for you and their Milk Paint Finish comes in a liquid form – you can just open the can and get to painting!

 - The prep work is minimal.
 Rust-Oleum’s Milk Paint Finish is formulated to have higher adhesion power than regular old paint, which means you don’t have to do nearly as much work on the front end to make sure you get a good finish.
 In fact, if you’re looking for that chippy, rustic look on your piece, you can generally just whip out a paintbrush and get to work without sanding.
-I wanted a more polished finish, so I gave our table a quick sanding to scuff up the finish on it a bit, but you don’t have to remove every last bit of the finish – you just need to give it a bit of grit for the paint to latch onto.
-Overall, I’d say the prep work for this table took me no more than 10 minutes or so, which would have been doubled (or even tripled) if I was using regular paint and needed a totally clean surface.
-And if I was going to stain (which was my original plan), it would have taken even more time to remove the original finish.
-I think we can all agree that milk paint is a winner for those of us who like to be lazy with our prep work.

 - The finish is very durable.
 Contrary to what I originally believed, milk paint doesn’t always chip over time.
 The finish on Rust-Oleum’s Milk Paint Finish is extremely durable and should be able to withstand a lot of wear and tear.
-Some formulas of milk paint may chip over time, but this stuff is specifically formulated to withstand more than the average paint!

 What’s the difference between Rust-Oleum’s Chalked Paint and Milk Paint Finish?